Data-and-Trust-Alliance/DPS/specification.md

 ### 4.3.8 License to use

 Details the location or point of contact for identifying the terms under which the dataset can be used, including any restrictions or obligations, clarifying legal use and distribution rights.
 License may be an End User License Agreement (EULA), subject to Data Use Agreement (DUA).
+When multiple licenses are listed, they collectively apply to the dataset, but individual subsets may be governed by specific licenses or none at all.

 - Element-Name: `license`
-- cardinality: 0..1
+- cardinality: 0..*
 - Format: String
   - Prefer License codes such as CreativeCommons or Apache
   - May be a URL